-I select my whole design and go to Type –> Create Outlines (Shift+Command+O).
+Select the whole design and go to Type –> Create Outlines (Shift+Command+O).
 This rasterizes our text fields.
 It also means that the text won't be editable anymore.
 This process is necessary for example if you are transmitting files to a client and the client does not have a license for the fonts used in your design.

 Before you continue with the next step make sure that your design is only using the colors you prepared previously.

-Now I use the Pathfinder Tool again by clicking on 'Divide'.
+Then, use the Pathfinder Tool again by clicking on 'Divide'.
 This action splits all shapes into pieces.

-I do the same thing with the golden color.
+We do the same thing with the golden color.
 Select –> Same –> Fill Color and then Pathfinder –> Unite.

 Ok, but you may ask yourself 'Why is all this necessary?'.
 So there are two reasons:

-1. We have worked with strokes and contours.
+1. We worked with strokes and contours.
 We had to expand these into shapes to make our logo scalable.
 If you scale a shape with stroke wight 10pt for example, it won't increase the stroke weight proportionally.
 Therefore we have to make sure our final file only contains shapes and no strokes.

-I got another quick tip for you how to avoid gaps between contours:
+Here is another quick tip for you how to avoid gaps between contours: